 Gluten free brown butter snickerdoodles are a must make gluten free Christmas cookies recipe.
 Simple to make, egg free cookies, made with real ingredients.

-- 1 1/2 cup gluten free flour (a [url] rice flour ∞http://amzn.to/2fJeVKX[/url] blend works or oat flour).
-You can use mulit-purpose gluten free flour but the baking time might vary.
+- 1 1/2 cup gluten free rice flour or oat flour works great.
 See notes for Paleo option

 - 3 tbsp arrowroot starch or potato starch